fabiofranchino/fabiofranchino.com/content/blog/2021-02-12-how-to-keep-and-update-global-variable-google-app-script.md

 ---
-title: How to keep and update a global variable in Google App Script
+title: How to keep and update a global variable in Google Apps Script
 date: 2021-02-12 07:00:00 +0100
 subtitle: 12th February, 2021
 style: blue